 Q2) Why do you use the word "autistic"?
 Isn't "person with autism" better?

-A2) As an autistic individual myself, I use identity first language almost exclusively.
+A2) As an autistic person myself, I use identity first language almost exclusively.
 Others may decide that person-first language is more comfortable for them, however, the disabled person should be the one to ultimately decide how they wish to be defined.

 A3) It depends.
 If it's a new hire, sometimes the workshop is held prior to their starting date.
 However, many neurodivergent employees have attended these workshops with overwhelmingly positive responses to the material.
 If they do attend, they can add to the conversation.
 It should be up to them, of course.
 Similarly, in a classroom setting, neurodivergent students can attend and add to the conversation.